 Few of Yellowstone's hydrothermal features have the sheer grace and beauty of Mammoth Hot Springs.
-Mineral-laden hot water from deep beneath the Earth's crust finds its way to the surface and builds tier upon tier of cascading, terraced stone.
-Begun thousands of years ago, the sculpting of the terraces continues as thousands of gallons of water well up and deposit large amounts of travertine daily.
+Mineral-laden hot water from beneath the Earth's crust finds its way to the surface and builds tier upon tier of terraced travertine deposits.
+The sculpting of the terraces continues as thousands of gallons of water well up and deposit travertine daily.